 - a.
-The General Fund The General Fund is used to account for and report all financial resources and operating expenditures, except those that are required to be reported in the special revenue fund or fiduciary fund (described below). - b.
+The General Fund The General Fund is used to account for and report all financial resources and operating expenditures, except those that are required to be reported in the special revenue fund. - b.
 The Special Revenue Fund The Special Revenue Fund is used to account for and report the proceeds of specific revenue sources that are legally restricted or committed to expenditures for specified purposes.
-The Special Revenue Fund includes federal and state revenues and related expenditures restricted for educational programs or projects. - c.
-The Fiduciary Fund The Fiduciary Fund is used to report balances held by the Charter School on behalf of various student clubs, groups, and organizations.
-These resources are held by the Charter School acting as a custodial agent for others; therefore, no fund balances are reflected.
+The Special Revenue Fund includes federal and state revenues and related expenditures restricted for educational programs or projects.
+The Special Revenue Fund also includes activity funds in which the Charter School has administrative involvement in accordance with Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.

-The Charter School had no other funds during the year ended June 30, 2020.
+The Charter School had no other funds during the year ended June 30, 2021.